Project 7: Hello CUDA

 }

-functions are known as kernels. host code (code that runs on the CPU) calls kernels that run device code (code that runs on the GPU)- The CUDA compiler provides its own variables to
+__global__tells the compiler that this function is intended to be run on a GPU and called from the CPU.__global__functions are known as kernels. host code (code that runs on the CPU) calls kernels that run device code (code that runs on the GPU)- The CUDA compiler provides its own variables to

 - The structure of this for loop is so common that it has a name: the grid-stride loop.